 Pan-tilt-zoom cameras are easy to use and enable blended and hybrid learning.
 When technology is being mass deployed it is an undeniably exciting experience but if it is not handled properly and the technology is not easy to use then it can quickly become a nightmare for pupils, teachers, and IT staff.

-PTZ cameras with AI built in use facial recognition and image analysis to automatically track teachers as they walk around the room.
-This means that teachers can teach as they would with a classroom filled with students, they are not constrained to their desk.
+PTZ cameras with AI built-in use facial recognition and image analysis to automatically track teachers as they walk around the room.
+This means that teachers can teach as they would in a classroom filled with students, they are not constrained to their desk.
 This feature also means that when teachers move around the classroom, students don’t miss out on teaching.
 This functionality conveniently eliminates the need for lecturers to wear extra devices and allows them to teach more naturally and fluidly.

 Charge and store trolleys help overcome future challenges schools may face with BYOD in the classroom.
 Lower-school teachers and pupils may not mind going back to pencils and paper; however, higher and further education have seen the benefits of working on a laptop whilst learning from home and are likely to want to regress.

-If schools are now asking students to bring their own devices into the classroom, they need to be secure and there needs to be places for these devices to charge.
-Classrooms aren’t built to enable 30 students all charging their devices from the mains at the same time, there aren’t enough plugs or enough power.
+If schools are now asking students to bring their own devices into the classroom, they need to be secure and there need to be places for these devices to charge.
+Classrooms aren’t built to enable 30 students to all charge their devices from the mains at the same time - there aren’t enough plugs or enough power.
 Charge and store trolleys allow students to lock away their devices when they aren’t using them, the trollies also charge the devices whilst they are being stored.
 Students can simply pick up their fully charged device from the trolley at the start of the lesson.